SheenaShahangian/CS601_HW1_Shahangian/README.md

 ### Images

-You can find multiple images on all pages, and I have also added an image for a site logo.
+You can find multiple images on all pages (21 total on the site), and I have also added an image for a site logo.

 ### Paragraphs